 Attained age before the close of the taxable year Maximum deduction for year

-For additional information concerning NJ elder law and special needs planning visit:
+For additional information concerning special needs trusts and disability planning, visit:

 - Affordable Care Act